miriamsorace/MA5953-Creating-Your-Own-Data/README.md

 ### ***Spring Term: Web Scraping & Text Mining*** ###

-### Class 6: Data Science – Data Collection Strategies & Primer on Web Technologies
+### 19 JAN 2021 - Class 6: Data Science – Data Collection Strategies & Primer on Web Technologies

 This class will introduce you to data science, best practices in data collection and management as well as the most important markup languages that form the building blocks of websites and web applications - i.e.  HTML, XML, and JSON.
 The class will introduce web scraping via an applied example on endangered cultural and natural sites.
 Data on such sites will be scraped from Wikipedia and then visualised using maps and histograms.